rdmolony/rdmolony.github.io/_posts/2023-12-04-stationmanager.md

 - What columns represent timestamps?
 How are they formatted?
 - Are there columns in the file that are not reflected in the database table?
 If so,  the database table must be updated!

 `LNDB` knows what type of file it has to deal with since all files are `Campbell Scientific`.
 The other manufacturers each have their own conventions.

-So the `Python` job had to adapt its database importer to the conventions of each type of logger.

-It also tracked which files have been imported & which have not in the "metadata" database" which is linked to the web application, so this import status was "viewable" by the team.
+So a `Python` job was needed to adapt to the conventions of each type of logger.
+It also tracked which files have been imported & which have not so this import status was "viewable" by the team.

 > [`IEA Task 43`](https://github.com/IEA-Task-43/digital_wra_data_standard) is worth a mention here.
 This valiant cross-organisational team is pushing to standardise data exchange to help relieve this particular burden.